arielnlee/Crypto-of-the-Future-Reinforcement-Learning/README.md

 [13] CryptoDataDownload.
 "How to Pull Binance Data for Any Specific Time Period Using Python."
 Cryptodatadownload.com.
 16 Mar.
 2022.
 Web.
 6 May 2022.

+[14] Biondo, A.E., Pluchino, A., Rapisarda, A. and Helbing, D., 2013.
+Are random trading strategies more successful than technical ones?.
+PloS one, 8(7), p.e68344.

+[15] Brock, W., Lakonishok, J. and LeBaron, B., 1992.
+Simple technical trading rules and the stochastic properties of stock returns.
+The Journal of finance, 47(5), pp.1731-1764.

 References used as models for codes are:

 [9]: Used as a model for the baselines.